Blanford's fox: Reproduction

 Blanford's foxes are thought to be strictly monogamous.
 Monogamy may be beneficial in this species as the dispersion of their prey is such that, in order to accommodate additional adults, it would demand a territorial expansion that would bring more costs than benefits.

-Females are monoestrus and come into heat during January–February.
+Females are monoestrous and come into heat during January–February.
 Gestation period is around 50–60 days, and litter size is one to three.
 The lactation period is 30–45 days.
 Neonates are born with soft, black fur, with an estimated body mass of 29 g.
 At the age of two months, the kits start to forage with one of the parents, and at 3 months of age they begin to forage on their own.
 Juveniles have similar markings as adults, but their fur is darker and more grayish.
 Sexual maturity is reached at the age of 10–12 months.

 Average lifespan of Blanford's foxes is 4 to 5 years, and does not exceed 10 years in the wild.